SamLau95/cs61as-wiki/and.md

     > (divisible? 'aardvark 4)
     ERROR: AARDVARK IS NOT A NUMBER

-Another subtle point about `and`: if all its arguments evaluate to true, instead of simply returning `#t` it will return the value of its last argument.
+A subtle point about `and`: similar to [or](wiki:or) if all its arguments evaluate to true, instead of simply returning `#t` it will return the value of its last argument.

     > (and #t (+ 3 5))
     8